agigleux/sonar-mass-issues-plugin/README.md

 Generate tons of fake issues on Java files.

-Build, install, enable the rule "One issue per line" on your Java Quality Profile, analyze your Java project then enjoy.
+Build sources, install the generated plugin (in /target), enable the rule "One issue per line" on the Java Quality Profile, analyze your Java project then enjoy.